 Joachim is an active member of his community.
 For the past several years he has served on a child protection committee in Layibi division.
 He has also been on the Village Health Team (entry point for most health issues) for the past few years.
 He is a respected elder in his village and is known for his friendliness.

 Though Mzee Okema and Joachim have alternating shifts, it is not uncommon to see them sitting together sharing the happenings of the season.

-Inspired by his time spent in Africa, India and Nepal, and his work for Architecture for Humanity, Kimbal brings his skills in architecture to The Recreation Project to oversee the design and construction of the site.
+Inspired by his time spent in Africa, India and Nepal, and his work for Architecture for Humanity, Kimbal brought his skills in architecture to The Recreation Project to oversee the design and construction of the site.
 Kimbal’s core belief that creative, thoughtful design can be used to more effectively create spaces for healing and restoration is a welcomed asset to the team.
-In addition to his creativity, Kimbal also serves as TRP’s accountant.
+Kimbal is based in Denver, Colorado, where he lives with his wife and two sons.